 That being said, I want you to wear whatever the heck makes you feel like a million bucks and helps you to achieve the goal of your shoot.

-*Tip: If there’s an area of your body you want to highlight or de-emphasize, consider that different types of clothing attract attention to different places on your body.
+*Tip: If there’s an area of your body you want to highlight or emphasize, consider that different types of clothing attract attention to different places on your body.

 Think about what your eyes do when you’re looking at a photo in a magazine.
-They’re usually drawn to one spot first, and then wander around to the other parts of the photo.
+They’re always immediately drawn to something, and then wander around to the other parts of the photo.

 A top with lace sleeves will immediately draw the eye to the arms

-A turtleneck places instant emphasis on the face (see @landrishea above)
+A dark turtleneck places instant emphasis on the face (see @landrishea above)

-Low-rise pants create a long horizontal line that draws the eye to the hips
+Low-rise pants create a long horizontal line across the hips, drawing the eye there first

 A crop top visually emphasizes the center of the body

 Prints and patterns, a chunky necklace or a large belt buckle draw eyes to them first

 My favorite trick—optical illusions!
 A deep V-neck top or a long necklace (think: vertical lines) draws the eye up and down for a slimming effect.
 A belt or an outfit with left-to-right stripes (think: horizontal lines) draws eyes side to side for a widening effect

 Starting to get the idea?
 The human eye is very susceptible to suggestion.
 Keep that in mind as you think about your personal style and what makes you feel most confident!

 For a guide on choosing neutral and bold colors and how to pair them, go here.

 The figure of a pregnant woman is absolutely sensational.
 You are literally full of life—a miracle that never gets old to any of us.

-You’re also a little uncomfortable (ha!).
+You’re also a little uncomfortable.
 To maximize your comfort and highlight your beautiful bump, I always recommend floor-length gowns or maxi dresses if we’re doing your shoot outdoors.
 If we’re shooting in an in door studio environment, I encourage you to show off as much of your body as you want.
 Working with yards of gauze is also fun, visually arresting, and is as non-restrictive a garment as you can hope for!